AdobeDocs/experience-manager-cloud-service.en/help/overview/architecture.md

 ### Programs {#programs}

-AEM applications are materialized in the form of a Program that is created by the customers in the Cloud Manager application, in a self-service manner according to their licensing entitlements.
-The programs give full control and autonomy for the customers in the way the associated AEM application is named, configured and permissioned in the context of a particular project (link: cloud manager programs)
+AEM applications are materialized in the form of a [Program](/help/implementing/cloud-manager/getting-access-to-aem-in-cloud/program-types.md) that you create in the Cloud Manager application, according to your licensing entitlements.
+These programs give you full control over how the associated AEM application is named, configured and how permissions are allocated, in the context of a particular project.

-A customer is usually known to Adobe as a “tenant”, or sometimes also known as an “IMS” (Identity Management System) organization.
+As a customer, you are usually identified by Adobe as a **tenant**, also known as an *IMS organization* (Identity Management System).
 A tenant can have as many programs as needed and licensed.
+For example, it is quite usual to see a central program for AEM Assets, while AEM Sites might be used in multiple programs corresponding to multiple online experiences.

+>[!NOTE]
+>
-For instance, it’s quite usual to see a central program for AEM Assets, while AEM Sites might be used in multiple programs corresponding to multiple online experiences.
-Note that the AEM Edge Delivery Services are exposed as a top-level solution in Cloud Manager while being part of the other main solutions from a licensing standpoint (e.g. AEM Sites with Edge Delivery Services).
+>AEM Edge Delivery Services are exposed as a top-level solution in Cloud Manager, while being part of the other main solutions from a licensing standpoint.
+For example, AEM Sites with Edge Delivery Services.

-A program can be configured to leverage from one to all these high-level solutions.
-Each can support from one-to-many add-ons itself (e.g., Commerce or Screens for AEM Sites, or Dynamic Media or Brand Portal for AEM Assets).
+A program can be configured with any combination of the high-level solutionsn and each solution can support from one-to-many add-ons.
+For example, Commerce or Screens for AEM Sites, Dynamic Media or Brand Portal for AEM Assets.

 ![AEM as a Cloud Service - Programs](assets/architecture-aem-edge-programs.png "AEM as a Cloud Service - Deployment Architecture")